 Yes.
 Applicants may submit one application per year, even if they have unsuccessfully applied in the past.

-- Can I apply for the Programme where I have already participated in another DA leadership programme?
+Can I apply for the Programme if I have already participated in another DA leadership programme?

 While political involvement will definitely serve to strengthen your application, it is not an absolute requirement.
 The Young Leaders Programme seeks candidates who believe in the DA’s vision, and who can illustrate a track-record of leadership involvement.